In this checklist for starting a business, we show you how to get a new venture safely and successfully off the ground.

 Things you’ll typically need to consider on this front are:

-- business location — where should you operate?
+- Business location — where should you operate?
+Do you need any retail space?

 In essence, with operations, you are designing the ‘engine’ for your business.